Sculpture garden behind Dorpsstraat 7

 In sculpture garden until 2014.

 The fragile artwork by Hans van Bentem (who grew up in Zoetermeer) is made of glass and ceramics and was damaged.
-It will be repaired and placed in a new location.
+It is being repaired and will be placed in a new location.

 Artwork Broken Past by Diet Wiegman